Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 rand(R::MyParent, v...)
 ```

-Returns a random element in the given ring of the specified size.
+Return a random element in the given ring of the specified size.

 There can be as many arguments as is necessary to specify the size of the test example
 which is being produced.